Electronics Technical Engineer (TE-MPE-EE-2019-1-LD)

 - Commissioning and operation of complex industrial and/or scientific electronic systems.

-- Design and simulation of analog and FPGA-based electronic circuits.
+- Design and simulation of analogue electronic circuits;

 - Managing self: working well autonomously; taking on activities and tasks without prompting; and using time efficiently and effectively.